How and Why Old Traditional Search Engine Optimization (SEO) Methods Are Now Ineffective in the Modern Era

 Low Quality (Spammy, unrelated) | 0% |

-As mobile searches surpass desktop searches, Google has made mobile-first indexing a priority.
-Websites that aren’t optimized for mobile devices suffer from slower load times, poor navigation, and generally worse user experiences, which in turn negatively affects rankings.
+With mobile searches exceeding desktop searches, Google prioritizes mobile-first indexing.
+Websites not optimized for mobile devices suffer from slow load times, poor navigation, and negative user experiences, all of which hurt rankings.
+Mobile optimization is no longer optional; it’s crucial for competitiveness.

 Mobile Optimization | Bounce Rate (%) | Conversion Rate (%) |